AlexanderKidd/FactoidL/README.md

 6. If an error is shown on the popup, try refreshing the page you are currently on.
 Otherwise, statistics about the facts checked should show up on the extension popup.

+## How To Contribute
+You can contact us at the official email: factoidlproject@gmail.com

+We'd love to have those interested/experienced in Natural Language Processing (NLP) areas, like semantic search.
+Currently, we are focused on building a Google Chrome extension, a mobile app (PWA), and an Electron app for desktop.

+You can also spread the love on [Twitter](https://twitter.com/FactoidL)!

 ## Contributors
 Alexander Kidd (Lead Dev)